This French Silk Pie Cake is the dessert of your dreams!! Incredibly moist chocolate cake layers topped with an unbelievably silky chocolate frosting.

 This French Silk Pie Cake recipe is simple, but a bit more time intensive (not THAT much more though).
 Decorating this cake is super easy, so the time spent on making/chilling the frosting balances out.
 And it’s worth it, I promise!!
 That frosting is pure heaven.

 So, did my version of the Deep’n Delicious cake live up to my expectations??
 I gotta tell ya, it’s pretty darn close.
 My cake layers are more dense and moist (which I like better), but the frosting is almost identical.
 Certainly in texture.
-I used unsweetened Baker’s chocolate in the frosting as that’s what most French Silk Pie recipes called for, but I think next time I’d try it with a high quality dark chocolate instead (Callebaut is my favourite).
+I used unsweetened Baker’s chocolate in the frosting as that’s what most French Silk Pie recipes called for, but I think next time I’d try it with a high quality dark chocolate instead (Callebaut is my favorite).
 I am a chocolate snob when it comes to baking!

 Does this mean I’ll stop buying the McCain cakes?
 Unlikely.
 But if you’re as big a fan of that nostalgic cake as I am, you will love this homemade version!